techandsoftware/teletext/README.md

 # Bugs

-Switching to boxed mode then back on a page without boxed characters fails to show the page in Chrome.
-This is a bug in Chrome: https://bugs.chromium.org/p/chromium/issues/detail?id=1138917
+Switching out of boxed mode on a page without boxed characters fails to show the page in Chrome.
+This is an SVG bug in Chrome: https://bugs.chromium.org/p/chromium/issues/detail?id=1138917

 Arabic script isn't rendered correctly.